What you need to know about working with a graphic designer

-If, having looked at the brief, you’re still not happy, then you need to have the conversation with the designer to work out what went wrong.
+If, having looked at the brief, you’re still not happy, then you need to have a conversation with the designer to work out what went wrong.

 Do you get to keep the final design?

-As long as you’ve paid the designer, then yes, you the design is yours.
-The designer should give you final designs and will normally give you the source files, or the editable files, if you request them.
+As long as you’ve paid the designer, then yes, the design is yours.
+The designer should give you the final designs and will normally give you the source files, or the editable files if you request them.